AmirHossein-z/website/content/posts/tradeoff.md

 title =  'Tradeoffs'
 date = '2025-06-24'
 description = 'Tradeoff, the inseparable concept of our whole life.
 It drives our decisions and also our entire life!
 When you want to make a decision and think about its pros and cons, you actually consider the tradeoff.
 Tradeoff simply(in my opinion) means you must give something to get something.
-You cannot have everything you want.' tags = ['tradeoff', 'paradox_of_choice', 'satisfizier', 'maximizer', 'technology', 'decisions']
+You cannot have everything you want.' summary = 'Tradeoff, the inseparable concept of our whole life.
+It drives our decisions and also our entire life!
+When you want...' tags = ['tradeoff', 'paradox_of_choice', 'satisfizier', 'maximizer', 'technology', 'decisions']
 +++